Setting up Celery with Redis broker and RabbitMQ backend

 Symptom: Workers hang indefinitely.
 Logs report kombu.exceptions.EncodeError or ConnectionRefusedError.
 Payloads fail to reach the backend.

-Root Cause: Network timeout misalignment.
-Corrupted payloads from mixed serializers.
-Pool exhaustion under burst traffic.
+Root Cause: Network timeout misalignment, corrupted payloads from mixed serializers, or pool exhaustion under burst traffic.

-Mitigation: Enable CELERYD_LOG_LEVEL=DEBUG and Kombu trace logging.
+Mitigation: Set the log level to DEBUG and enable Kombu trace logging.
 Inspect Redis CLIENT LIST for stale connections.
 Run rabbitmqctl list_connections to verify AMQP handshake stability.

 Prevention: Tune broker_transport_options with explicit socket timeouts.
 Use celery inspect active and celery control status for live worker telemetry.
 Implement circuit breakers for backend writes.